 - Does this brand/product fit my niche?

 - Would I buy these products with my own money?

-- Is this something my audience would be interested in learning more about?
+- Would my audience be interested in this?

 If you wouldn’t use the product, then don’t accept the collaboration.
-You also want to do your research on the brand by checking out their website, reviews, and comments other people are posting on their page.
-This is another way to figure out if you should move forward and work with a brand.
+Another thing you want to do is research the brand by checking out their website, other reviews, and comments people are posting on their page.
+Knowing this information will determine if you’re interested in moving forward.